 Performance

 The TLX’s trump card is that it has an available V6, which has been dropped from the latest Accord.
 But at a time when 4-cylinders are becoming commonplace in every entry-luxury offering does it matter?
-Motor Trend recently tested (http://www.motortrend.com/cars/honda/accord/2018/2018-honda-accord-first-test/) the 2018 Accord with the 2.0L engine and it had a 0-60 time of 5.7 seconds.
-This compares with 5.7 seconds recorded by Car and Driver for the 2018 TLX V-6 A-Spec with SH-AWD (https://www.caranddriver.com/reviews/2018-acura-tlx-first-drive-review).
-Surely the TLX sprints more elegantly and quietly than the Accord, but when fuel efficiently is taken into account it’s a toss-up.
+Motor Trend recently tested the 2018 Accord with the 2.0L engine and it had a 0-60 time of 5.7 seconds.
+This compares with 5.7 seconds recorded by Car and Driver for the 2018 TLX V-6 A-Spec with SH-AWD.
+Surely the TLX sprints more elegantly and quietly than the Accord, but when fuel efficiency is taken into account it’s a toss-up.
 For those in colder climates though, the TLX’s AWD could sway things in its favor.

 Dollars & Sense

 The 2018 top-tier Accord Touring 2.0T carries a base price of $36,675, just $25 shy of the 4-cylinder TLX with FWD and the $3,700 Technology Package.
 A loaded V6 SH-AWD TLX comes in at $44,800.
-In terms of style and performance and factoring in Acura’s lower level of brand equity compared to its main rival Lexus, the TLX doesn’t make a strong enough case for itself.
+In terms of style and performance, and factoring in Acura’s lower level of brand equity compared to its main rival Lexus, the TLX doesn’t make a strong enough case for itself.

 Conclusion